 The CJ-3B Bulletin Board is a source of of answers to technical or historical questions.

-If you own a CJ-3B, please feel free to add your serial number (VIN) and engine number to the CJ-3B Serial Number and Engine Number List.
+If you own a CJ-3B, please feel free to submit your serial number (VIN) and engine number for the list of Surviving CJ-3B Jeeps.

 For web sites offering information on other models, see the Links page.